PyCQA/pydocstyle/docs/snippets/cli.rst

                             a function with a name fitting the <decorators>
                             regular expression; default is --ignore-decorators=''
                             which does not ignore any decorated functions.

+      Error Check Options:
+        Only one of --select, --ignore or --convention can be specified.
+If none is specified, defaults to `--convention=pep257`.
+These three options select the "basic list" of error codes to check.
+If you wish to change that list (for example, if you selected a known convention but wish to ignore a specific error from it or add a new one) you can use `--add-[ignore/select]` in order to do so.

+        --select=<codes>    choose the basic list of checked errors by specifying which errors to check for (with a list of comma- separated error codes or prefixes). for example:
+                            --select=D101,D2
+        --ignore=<codes>    choose the basic list of checked errors by specifying which errors to ignore out of all of the available error codes (with a list of comma-separated error codes or prefixes). for example: --ignore=D101,D2
+        --convention=<name>
+                            choose the basic list of checked errors by specifying an existing convention.
+Possible conventions: pep257,
+                            numpy.
+        --add-select=<codes>
+                            add extra error codes to check to the basic list of errors previously set by --select, --ignore or --convention.
+        --add-ignore=<codes>
+                            ignore extra error codes by removing them from the basic list previously set by --select, --ignore or --convention.

 .. note::